A Practical Guide to PID Controller Implementation: Simulation examples

 The model parameters are given in \cref{tab:gainscheduling}.

 The gain-scheduling control scheme can be implemented in two different ways: by running all the controllers in parallel and switching among them based on the current operating point; or by using a single controller and updating its parameters based on the current operating point.
 Both solutions have been used in this example, and \cref{code:example6a} and \cref{code:example6b} show the corresponding codes for the multiple controllers and single controller case, respectively.
 Notice that the initialisation of the variables was omitted and only the control loop is presented.
-In both cases, the set-point is initialised with a value of $r=22$ cm, and the process is initialised with a value of $y=4$ $cm$ and $u=190.66$ $cm^3/s$.

-When using multiple controllers as presented in \cref{code:example6a}, the key point is to correctly manage the mode status of the controllers, as observed from code lines 6-21.
-Once the corresponding controller is selected to be active (\lstinline{"mode=AUTO"}), the rest of the controllers must be in tracking mode, and thus the corresponding variables \lstinline{mode} must be set to \lstinline{"TRACK"}.
-Moreover, the tracking signal for all the controllers must be the actual input to the process in order to ensure bumpless transfer when switching among the controllers (see code line 22).
-In the case of using a single controller as presented in \cref{code:example6b}, the key point is the adaptation of the controller parameters according to the corresponding operating point observed in code lines 4-16.
-Notice that in this case, the controller mode is set to \lstinline{"AUTO"} since the beginning of the simulation.
+In both cases, the setpoint is increased from $r=4$ to $r=22$~\si{\centi\metre} at $t=10$~\si{\second}, and the process is initialised with a value of $y=4$~\si{\centi\metre} and $u=190.66$~\si{\cubic\centi\metre\per\second}.
+When using multiple controllers as presented in \cref{code:example6a}, the key point is to correctly manage the mode status of the controllers, as observed from \lines{ex6amode}{ex6amodeend}.
+Once the corresponding controller is selected to be active (\lstinline{mode=AUTO}), the rest of the controllers must be in tracking mode, and thus the corresponding variables \lstinline{mode} must be set to \lstinline{TRACK}.
+Moreover, the tracking signal for all the controllers must be the actual input to the process in order to ensure bumpless transfer when switching among the controllers (see \line{ex6atrack}).
+In the case of using a single controller as presented in \cref{code:example6b}, the key point is the adaptation of the controller parameters according to the corresponding operating point observed on \lines{ex6bparam}{ex6bparamend}.
+Notice that in this case, the controller mode is set to \lstinline{AUTO} since the beginning of the simulation.
+Both implementations provide identical results. \Cref{fig:example6} shows the simulation results for both cases where the setpoint was changed along the operating points to force the switching among the different controllers.
+As observed, the same results are obtained in both implementations and the curves in the two upper plots overlap.
+It can also be seen how the same closed-loop behaviour is obtained despite the changes on the operating range.
+Moreover, note that no bumps are observed in the control signal at the switching moments.
+The lower plot shows the number of the active controller, representing the switching state.